google/applied-machine-learning-intensive/v2/02_data/03_visualizations/slides.md

 ![](res/pins.png)

 <!--
-Here you can see a dataset containing pin numbers.
-Given the raw data shown, can you see any patterns?  ....
+Here you can see a dataset containing PIN numbers.
+Given the raw data shown, can you see any patterns?

 Not really.
 You may notice that 1111 is repeated a few times, but other than that it's difficult.

 Image Details: